 The site includes photo opportunities in the areas of commercial, portrait, events, sports and more.
 You will need to make sure that you set your search to photography jobs while browsing.

 As with most freelance sites, there are several positions that are searching for photo editors and retouchers.

 As you can see, there are various platforms and resources for finding available photo jobs online.
-Through a bit of searching and taking the time to create tailored profiles, you can start to find new jobs through each of the websites we included above.
+Through a bit of searching and taking the time to create tailored profiles.
+You can find new freelance photography jobs through each of these websites.

 The best way to grow your brand and expand your client base is to find a marketing plan that is the most effective and streamlined for your professional work.
 Utilize these powerful websites and determine which platform works best for your creative endeavors.